storybookjs/react-native/docs/src/pages/configurations/serving-static-files/index.md

 ## 1. Via Imports

-You can import any media assets by simply importing (or requiring) them as shown below.
+You can import any media assets by importing (or requiring) them as shown below.

 ```js
 import React from 'react';